cryptomator/cryptomator.github.io/content/guides/open-source.en.md

 Thus, since security depends only on the key, there is no disadvantage in publishing the algorithm.

-At the same time, however, open-source has many security-enhancing advantages:
+At the same time, however, open source has many security-enhancing advantages:

 <div class="not-prose flex my-6">
   <div class="fa-stack shrink-0 text-xl text-secondary mr-3">